 One of the main reasons it's important to ignore media hype, aside from the fact that network bias can talk you into a bad bet and out of a smart bet, is the harsh reality of shaded lines.

 You have to remember that if you're watching ESPN pump the tires of the Seahawks all week long, it means hundreds of thousands, if not millions of other bettors are watching the same coverage you are.
 They're hearing and seeing the same pro-Seattle highlights and opinion-driven analysis.
 And as a result, their opinions will be influenced by the talking heads.
-They will be brainwashed into jumping on the bandwagon and wanting to bet on Seattle.
+They, too, are likely to jump on the bandwagon and want to bet on Seattle.

 Unfortunately for the public, the sportsbooks are fully aware of this.
 They are conscious of which direction public sentiment is trending and will shade their lines accordingly.
 This means adjusting the line further toward the popular side.